kameshky/Algorithm/README.md

 ###### Starting the journey

 1. Adding a shebang line
-  ' #!/usr/bin/python3 '
+  `#!/usr/bin/python3`
-  these are shebang lines that defines where the interpreter is located.
+   Shebang line that defines where the interpreter is located generally on linux.

-  ' #!/usr/bin/env python3 '
+  `#!/usr/bin/env python3`
-  this is used for portability over all operating system
+   This is used for portability over all Operating System.